Karan5352/disk-usage/README.md

 # dtree

-**A CLI tool that displays disk usage as a colorful, ANSI‑coded tree view**
+**A CLI tool that displays disk usage as a colorful, detailed tree view**

 * Folders and files are colorcoded by file type and size.
 * Supports depth and entry limiting, sorting and hidden file inclusion.